arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/nicla-vision-imu/content.md

 ### Testing It Out

-After successfully uploading the code to the board, we will need to open the Serial Monitor to initialize the program.
-Once we open it, data will start printing.
+After successfully uploading the code to the board, you will need to open the Serial Monitor to initialize the program.
+Once you open it, data will start printing.

 ### Complete Sketch